Questions early music

 Pull carefully but resolutely and repeatedly the string with your fingers while tuning it for the first time (see faq 31).

-Unfortunately, because of the bow ‘slips’ on it, Nnylgut cannot be used on bowed instruments.
+Because of the bow ‘slips’ on it, Nylgut strings cannot be used on bowed instruments.

 What were typical string quartet stringings in the 18th and 19th centuries?